 From Category: Resources for Translators

-ALTA is located at the Center for Translation Studies at the University of Texas at Dallas.
+ALTA is a nonprofit arts organization located in Tuscon, AZ.
 It sponsors the prestigious National Translation Award.

 ATA's primary goals include fostering and supporting the professional development of translators and interpreters and promoting the translation and interpreting professions.